itmLABS/exceptiontrap-php/README.md

 #### 1. Install

-Download the class from here and copy it to your desired folder (ie. `Exceptiontrap/`)
+Download the class from here and copy it to your desired folder (i.e. `Exceptiontrap/`)

 #### 2. Configure